Younest9/TrueNAS-Scale/README.md

 11. Click **Save**.

 ## Limitations
+> The version of TrueNAS SCALE we are using for testing is 22.12.1.
 *   TrueNAS SCALE does not support Clustering.
 *   TrueNAS SCALE does not support High Availability.
 *   TrueNAS SCALE does not support TrueNAS Enterprise features such as TrueNAS Enterprise Plugins, TrueNAS Enterprise Active Directory, TrueNAS Enterprise LDAP, TrueNAS Enterprise Kerberos, TrueNAS Enterprise SNMP, TrueNAS Enterprise S3...